Teal-and-Orange-Peel/reddit-place-script-2022/README.md

 ### How do I create .env?

 - Use a code editor (such as Notepad++ or Geany, or any code editor of your choice), and save the filename as .env exactly.
-It is a hidden file and won't be visible in your file browser afterwards.
+It is a hidden file and won't be visible in your file browser afterwards (if you can still see it in your file browser, it wasn't created correctly).
 Do not use a standard text editor or word processor to create this, as it won't be saved in the correct format!

 ### How do I run this?